High Intensity Leg Workouts

 If you are a beginner, you can start from one circuit of these exercises.
 Then slowly increase the load until you perform 3 circuits.
 It is highly important to start your training session from a short and light cardio warm-up.
-In this way you’ll gently prepare your body to the exercises and gradually increase your heart rate and blood flow to the muscles (1).
-Warm-up will also prepare your joints to work and in this way you’ll avoid injuries.
+In this way, you’ll gently prepare your body for the exercises and gradually increase your heart rate and blood flow to the muscles (1).
+Warm-up will also prepare your joints to work and in this way, you’ll avoid injuries.

 It is also important to keep in mind that when it comes to physical activity, everything is individual.
 That’s why the intensity may vary depending on your fitness level.
 You can start slowly and carefully and then gradually increase the intensity.
 To evaluate how fit you are and understand what level of physical load is appropriate for you, it is better to consult a doctor (2).

-In conclusion, this high intensity leg workout is a great way to make your wish to having a perfectly shaped, healthy, and strong body come true.
+In conclusion, this high-intensity leg workout is a great way to make your wish to have a perfectly shaped, healthy, and strong body come true.
 These exercises will tone all the necessary muscles making them stronger.
 Moreover, this type of workouts will support your heart and strengthen your overall health.
-However, it is critical to consult a doctor before starting high intensity workouts, as they can increase your heart rate.
+However, it is critical to consult a doctor before starting high-intensity workouts, as they can increase your heart rate.
 Take care of yourself and stay healthy.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!